FaizanMir01/10Javascript_projects/README.md

 The Tip Calculator is a web application designed to quickly and easily calculate the tip amount based on the bill amount and the specified tip percentage.
 It aims to simplify the process of determining how much to tip in various dining or service scenarios.
 ## 5. ToDo Application
 The Todo App is a simple web application for managing tasks.
 Users can add new tasks, mark them as completed, and remove them from the list.
+## 6. Digital Clock
+The Digital Clock project is a simple and elegant web application that displays the current time in a digital format.